muratk3n/thirdwave/en/2019/05/slippage.md

 ---

-We have a path forward ladies and gents.
+We have a path forward ladies and gentlemen.
 We have a fuel, we can store it, ship it, use it cleanly.
 All sorts of product, logistical companies who have expertise in any form of chemical product, including fossil fuels, can make the transition into this new economy and prosper.
 In terms of consumption, the cars we see outside, the